-Rotaract St Andrews, therefore, asks for the attention of all our friends and simply those not indifferent to the fates of these girl, to spread the word and donate as much as you deem appropriate to this cause!
+Rotaract St Andrews, therefore, asks all our friends and simply those not indifferent to the fates of these girls, to spread the word and donate as much as you deem appropriate to this cause!
 We and the girls of the school will be indefinitely grateful for your contribution.

 more Keertna will talk of her life in India, her studies in St Andrews and the Rotaract project raising funds for a School for Abandoned Girls in India

 more Curry cooking demonstration by Tanushree followed by delicious meal

 more Rotaract Club members helped the Rotary Club with a street collection in St Andrews town centre raising Â£581 to which Bill and Melinda Gates will donate Â£1163 making a total of Â£1745

 more Rotaract members sold Indian snacks and tea to raise funds for the School for Abandoned Girls in India started by Keertna's grandfather.
 The snacks were donated by the Balaka restaurant